almet/web2mp3/README.md

-# Convert shazam tags to mp3 files
+# Convert web pages to mp3 files

 *Disclaimer: this has been done for my own use, feel free to use it and submit changes, but I probably won't spend a lot of time maintaining it.*